microsoft/azure-pipelines-yaml/design/process-parameters.md

 It's also useful to tighten up the editor experience and error messages for template parameters.
 Customers are already using templates to pass along step and job lists.
-These aren't very useful for queue-time parameters: it's unclear how a user would be expected to set them.
+These aren't very useful for run-time parameters: it's unclear how a user would be expected to set them.
 They're rendered like a plain `object` in the UI.

 | YAML string type | Notes |